 CPT 215 - Routing Fundamentals

 This course corresponds to the second semester of the Cisco Networking Academy Exploration track.
 It describes the architecture, components, and operation of routers, and explains the principles of routing and routing protocols.
 Students analyze, configure, verify, and troubleshoot the primary routing protocols RIPv1, RIPv2, EIGRP, and OSPF.
 By the end of this course, students will be able to recognize and correct common routing issues and problems.
-Two class hours, two laboratory hours.

 Prerequisites: CPT 115 with a grade of C or better.